-Perhaps the biggest reason you shouldn’t use a spreadsheet to track OKRs is that it isn’t actionable or sustainable.
-As your company grows, your spreadsheet would have thousands of goals and couldn’t possibly be effective.
-It would likely be out of date by the time your teams finished putting the data in each quarter.
-Google sheets and Excel are designed to be spreadsheets to crunch numbers, not drive employee engagement and manage team performance.
+Perhaps the biggest reason you shouldn't use a spreadsheet to track OKRs is that it isn't actionable or sustainable.
+As your company grows, your spreadsheet would have thousands of goals and couldn't possibly be effective.
+It would likely be outdated when your teams finish putting the data in each quarter.
+Google Sheets and Excel are designed to be spreadsheets to crunch numbers, not drive employee engagement and manage team performance.
 To bring the OKRs to life, you need the best OKR software system to execute them.
-You need Rhythm, the OKR software that help you keep your team aligned and accountable.
+You need Rhythm, the OKR software that helps you keep your team aligned and accountable.

 Photo Credit: iStock by Getty Images